tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 1. Any group member can impersonate any other group member.
-1. If PSK is combined with DH, then compromise of a group member that knows the resulting DH shared secret will enable the attacker to read (and modify) traffic.
+1. If PSK is combined with DH, then compromise of a group member that knows the resulting DH shared secret will enable the attacker to passively read (and actively modify) traffic.
 1. If PSK is not combined with DH, then compromise of any group member allows the attacker to passively read (and actively modify) all traffic.